sgladkoff/goldpan-ru/docs/termlode.md

 ![termlode_add1](termlode_add_9.png)

-You can use **Prospector** to extract **terms** from a file (the TXT, HTM/HTML, DOC/DOCX XLF/XLIFF/SDXLIFF formats are supported) or from a webpage URL.
+You can use **Prospector** to extract **Terms** from a file (the TXT, HTM/HTML, DOC/DOCX XLF/XLIFF/SDXLIFF formats are supported) or from a webpage URL.
 Choose either option with the File/URL switch and then either copy and paste the web page address into the text box, or click on it to call the file selection dialog.
-Then, select any pre-existing **glossaries** as well as processing options that you'd like to use, and press the **Extract Terminology** button.
+Then, select any pre-existing **Glossaries** as well as processing options that you'd like to use, and press the **Extract Terminology** button.

-You will see the **Terminology Candidates** window, with all the extracted **terms** arranged in a list.
-The list has an option to search for **terms**, as well as one to save any checked **terms** in an XLS file.
+You will see the **Terminology Candidates** window, with all the extracted **Terms** arranged in a list.
+The list has an option to search for **Terms**, as well as one to save any checked **Terms** in an XLS file.
 All the terms that appeared more than once will be, by default, checked for saving.

 ![termlode_add1](termlode_add_10.png)